STOLEN SHAKESPEARE GUILD

 TICKET POLICY: All tickets sold online or by phone are through Theatre Mania.
 They accept all major credit cards.
 There is a transaction fee per ticket when buying by phone or online.
 There are no refunds or exchanges for tickets except if a performance is cancelled.
 The ticket is only good for the performance you purchased and cannot be transferred to another performance.
 Tickets may be purchased online or by phone up to two hours before curtain.
 There are no physical tickets so just bring a copy of your receipt.
 Don't pay walk up ticket prices and take advantage of our discounted flex ticket pricing.

-INDIVIDUAL TICKETS FOR PLAYS: SSG uses flex ticket pricing.
-Take advantage of our early bird online discounts.
+INDIVIDUAL TICKETS FOR SSG: SSG uses flex ticket pricing.
 The discounted flex ticket pricing is not available for walk ups and full ticket price applies.
 The higher the price level the less seats that are available.

 SEATING POLICY: All reservations must arrive before show time.
 There is no late seating after the performance begins.
 NO REFUNDS OR EXCHANGES IF YOU ARRIVE LATE AND WE CANNOT SEAT YOU.
 The Box Office is open one hour before show time.
 The house opens 30 minutes before show time.
 All tickets must be picked up 5 minutes before show time.
 The Sanders Theater has a limited number of handicap accessible seats.
 If you require special seating or have special needs contact us at email@example.com.